Yuba River South Fork Edwards to Purdons

 4

-Purdons Crossing bridge.
-The left bank makes the best take-out.
-Downstream, the gradient increases to 125 fpm then to 155 fpm in the final mile above the highway 49 bridge.
-With many undercut boulders and body strainers, it is a serious class V+ run.
+Downstream of Purdon's Crossing, the gradient increases to 125 fpm then to 155 fpm in the final mile above the highway 49 bridge.
+With many undercut boulders and body strainers, it is a gnarly class V+ run with not all that much fun stuff.
+Downstream of highway 49 to Bridgeport is a great class V section, considered one of the best expert kayak runs in California, described here.

 To reach put-in from Nevada City, turn west from highway 20 onto highway 49 north.
 In only .3 mile, turn right onto North Bloomfield road. in another .6 mile, turn right at a T intersection and drive downhill on a paved road to Edwards Crossing.
 Parking is available uphill south of the bridge.